brajeshwar/brajeshwar.github.io/_posts/2011/2011-03-31-hackers-find-new-cybercrime-currency.md

----
-layout: post
-title: Hackers find new Cybercrime Currency
+# Hackers find new Cybercrime Currency
----

 If 90s hacker movies taught us anything it's that hackers are benevolent human beings looking not to corporate espionage but solely for freedom of information.
 But -- the 90s are over.